Jenny Oaks Baker: Career

 With Shadow Mountain Records, she has released nineteen albums.
 Her first album, On Wings of Song (1998), was awarded two Pearl Awards from the FCMA.
-Her album, Wish Upon a Star: A Tribute to the Music of Walt Disney, earned a nomination at the 54th Grammy Awards for Best Pop Instrumental Album.
+Her album, Wish Upon a Star: A Tribute to the Music of Walt Disney, received a Grammy Award nomination for Best Pop Instrumental Album at the 54th Grammy Awards.
 Several of her albums have listed on Billboard charts, including her 2010 album Then Sings My Soul; her 2012 album, Noël: Carols of Christmas Past which was produced and arranged by composer Kurt Bestor featuring vocalist Alex Sharpe; and her 2014 album Classic: The Rock Album.

 She has performed as a soloist at Carnegie Hall, Lincoln Center, Strathmore Hall, the Library of Congress and as a guest soloist with the National Symphony, Jerusalem Symphony, Pittsburgh Symphony, San Diego Symphony, Utah Symphony, and the Tabernacle Choir at Temple Square.
 She has also been featured in television and radio broadcasts nationwide.
 Her BYUTV In Performance special, "Silver Screen Serenade", features Baker performing music from her 2008 album of the same name.
 She has collaborated with Gladys Knight, Marvin Hamlisch, Lisa Hopkins Seegmiller, Kurt Bestor, and former Secretary of State Condoleezza Rice.

 Baker's music has been featured on the soundtracks of many films, including Helen Whitney's 2007 PBS documentary miniseries, The Mormons, T. C. Christensen's 2011 film, 17 Miracles and 2015 film The Cokeville Miracle, and Mitch Davis' 2015 film, Christmas Eve which also features her acting debut as the violinist character, Mandy.

 Baker served as a judge for the 2007 Stradivarius International Violin Competition.
 In April 2008, Governor Jon M. Huntsman Jr. of Utah awarded her the Governor’s Mansion Artist Award for excellence in artistic expression.

 For seven years, Baker performed as a first violinist in the National Symphony Orchestra before resigning in 2007 to devote more time to her family.